-Family Recovery Center promotes the well being of individuals, families and communities.
-For more information about FRC's education, prevention and treatment programs contact us at 964 N. Market St., Lisbon; phone, 330-424-1468; or e-mail, firstname.lastname@example.org.
-FRC a member of the Tri-County Family Violence Prevention Coalition and is funded, in part, by United Way of Northern Columbiana County.
+Addiction has no address, but Family Recovery Center does.
+For more information about the education, prevention and treatment programs for substance abuse and related behavioral issues, contact the agency at 964 N. Market St., Lisbon; phone, 330-424-1468; or e-mail, firstname.lastname@example.org.
+FRC is funded, in part, by United Way of Northern Columbiana County.